heart-gen/localQTL/README.md

 # localQTL

-localQTL is a Python library for cis-QTL mapping that keeps the familiar data model from [tensorQTL](https://github.com/broadinstitute/tensorqtl) while adding GPU-first execution paths, flexible genotype loaders, and support for local ancestry-aware analyses.
-It is designed for researchers who need an end-to-end toolkit for pre-processing, running nominal and permutation scans, and summarising independent cis signals on large cohorts.
+localQTL is a **pure-Python** library for local-ancestry-aware xQTL mapping that lets researchers run end-to-end analyses on large cohorts **without any R/rpy2 dependencies**.
+It preserves the familiar [tensorQTL](https://github.com/broadinstitute/tensorqtl) data model with **GPU-first execution paths**, flexible genotype loaders, and streaming outputs for large-scale workflows, while adding ancestry-aware use cases.

 ## Features